NORTHWEST TERRITORIES

 (1912 - 1935), Aklavik

 A Hudson's Bay Co. post (HBC records cover 1929 - 1935).
-The first post here was actually located across the river in Pokiak (Old Aklavik) in 1911.
+The first post here was actually located across the river in Pokiak (Old Aklavik), relocated in 1924.
+HBC retail operations continued here through the 1970's.

 The RCMP also later established a post here sometime before 1940 (date ?).

-A trade post located on the southern end of Richards Island in the Mackenzie River delta.
+An HBC post located on the East Channel of the Mackenzie River delta, south of Tununuk.

 Kittigazuit Post